JimohAishat/Aishat-project/README.md

 ---
 ### TOOLS USED FOR ANALYSIS

-- Microsoft Excel is the tool used for the analysis coupled with its formular and functions EXCEL is a powerful spreadsheet software used for analysing data, reporting, budgeting and visualising [download microsoft excel](https://www.google.com/search?q=microsoft+excel+download&oq=&gs_lcrp=EgZjaHJvbWUqBggBEEUYOzIMCAAQRRg5GLEDGIAEMgYIARBFGDsyBwgCEAAYgAQyBwgDEAAYgAQyBwgEEAAYgAQyBwgFEAAYgAQyBwgGEAAYgAQyBggHEEUYPNIBCTE1NTAyajBqN6gCALACAA&sourceid=chrome&ie=UTF-8)
+- Microsoft Excel is the tool used for analysing and data cleaning EXCEL is a powerful spreadsheet software used for analysing data, reporting, budgeting and visualising [download microsoft excel](https://www.google.com/search?q=microsoft+excel+download&oq=&gs_lcrp=EgZjaHJvbWUqBggBEEUYOzIMCAAQRRg5GLEDGIAEMgYIARBFGDsyBwgCEAAYgAQyBwgDEAAYgAQyBwgEEAAYgAQyBwgFEAAYgAQyBwgGEAAYgAQyBggHEEUYPNIBCTE1NTAyajBqN6gCALACAA&sourceid=chrome&ie=UTF-8)